Nilrudra1999/Understanding-DSA/notes/List_ADTs.md

 A collection of nodes linked by pointers to form a chain like structure of all related data.<br>
 Its nodes can be scattered throughout memory so long as they're connected by pointers, they're linked.<br>
+The data structure always has a front and back pointer pointing to the front and back nodes.<br>
+But depending on SLL or DLL, the nodes themselves may contain a prev pointer or not.<br>
+Additionally, sentinal LL have nodes which gaurd the front and back positions in the list.<br>

 ![LL_dia](https://github.com/user-attachments/assets/45926111-81c2-4476-ba45-d4978c99fea7)

+### Stack

+The collection enforces a First-In-Last-Out behavior, only inserting and removing from one side.<br>

+### Queue

+The collection enforces a First-In-First-Out behavior, inserting only from one sides.<br>
+However, removing can also only be done from one side but it must be the opposite side from inserting.<br>

+### Dequeue

+The collection enforces a double ended Queue nature, where insertion and removal happens on both sides.<br>
+Both sides of the Dequeue act like Queues.<br>